 Prerequisites: 102 or 110

 In-depth introduction to genomics, including genome sequencing; bioinformatics; sequence annotation and analysis; complex trait mapping; DNA microarrays and their uses; proteomics; structural genomics.
-Also listed as Plant & Microbial Biology C145. (no longer offered)
+Also listed as Plant & Microbial Biology C145. (currently not offered)

 MCB C146: Topics in Computational Biology and Genomics (4 units)